21st Annual Physician Assistant Student Challenge Bowl

-- ALL judges’ decisions are final.
+- Again, ALL judges’ decisions are final.
 Any protests by a challenge bowl team member or team’s faculty advisor will result in an automatic disqualification of that team from the current challenge bowl.

 - Any team found to be cheating by the moderator or judges will automatically be disqualified from the current challenge bowl AND suspended for three (3) years from future PSPA sponsored physician assistant student challenge bowls.

 - Absolutely no alcohol permitted at the Challenge Bowl event.

 - No recording of any questions or content of the Challenge Bowl – all paper, writing utensils, electronic recording devices, laptops, tablets and cellular devices must be put away during the entire competition and may only be utilized during the mid-competition break time.
 All cellular devices must be silenced and place out of view.
 Room monitors will be observing for the duration of the competition and are permitted to reprimand those in violation of competition rules.

-- Attendees and participants not complying with these regulations may be asked to leave for the duration of the event.
+- Attendees and participants not complying with any of the above regulations may be asked to leave for the duration of the event.
 By attending and participating in this event, you are agreeing to comply with the rules stated above.
 Room monitors will be present for the duration of the competition.
 Any and all unprofessional behavior (by participants, faculty, or attendees) or failure to comply with rules stated above is subject to disciplinary actions at the room monitors’ or coordinator’s discretion, which may include expulsion from the competition/audience.